Worship will be held in person at 9:00 am on Sunday mornings, and at 6:00 pm on Wednesday evenings in the courtyard.

-We will not be holding regular worship services this month.
-We will be doing a live stream of our worship services on
+We will also be doing a live stream of our worship services on

 Dear friends, we are here for you, and we are here for each other, and Jesus Christ is present in the midst of everything we go through!
 God’s goodness and mercy and love and sorry and joy are with us now and always!